 Here are some of the open source projects that I’ve worked on in the past.
 Sadly due to time constraints (and the fact that I don’t use the related platforms any more) both DCPcrypt and confluence-mathjax have been retired.

 You can find many of my current code offerings on my GitHub page.

 If you want to contact me about any of these projects, you can email me at firstname.lastname@example.org.

-pdf2svg is a neat little program that converges a (page of a) PDF file into a Scalable Vector Graphics file which can be opened by Inkscape.
+A little program that converges a (page of a) PDF file into a Scalable Vector Graphics (SVG) file which can be opened by Inkscape.
 It’s nothing more than a simple wrapper over the top of Poppler and Cairo.

 Since it's quite popular, it gets its own page.